Video Game / Pokémon Ranger

 - Also lampshaded by a student in the Ranger School at the beginning of Shadows of Almia.

 Female Student: My name is "Female Student."
 I think not!

-Obviously Evil: Gordor from the first game can't stop laughing maniacally when he's posing as a perfectly good person, and Blake Hall in Shadows of Almia is pretty much instantly recognizable as a villain as soon as you set eyes on him (evil shiny sunglasses, all black suit, evil mustache, and a businessman).
-To a lesser extent, Dr. Edward will probably set off alarm bells for any Genre Savvy player as soon as you meet him for having a unique sprite and name but no early plot importance, as well as a hairstyle that can only be described as "Mad scientist hair", plus a creepy facial expression.
+- Obviously Evil: Gordor from the first game can't stop laughing maniacally when he's posing as a perfectly good person, and Blake Hall in Shadows of Almia is pretty much instantly recognizable as a villain as soon as you set eyes on him (evil shiny sunglasses, all black suit, evil mustache, and a businessman).
+To a lesser extent, Dr. Edward will probably set off alarm bells players as soon as you meet him for having a unique sprite and name but no early plot importance, as well as a hairstyle that can only be described as "Mad scientist hair", plus a creepy facial expression.